What is SaaS

 At Purrweb, our goal is to help startup owners to test their ideas and develop an MVP in 3 months.
 We have 8 years of experience and already successfully launched more than 300 projects, including SaaS platforms

-First things first: before launching anything in the market, you need to “take a screenshot” of its current state by performing market and competitor analysis.
+First things first: before launching anything in the market, you need to perform market and competitor analysis.
 Look at the existing SaaS platforms and make a list of their advantages and disadvantages.

 Based on market research and competitor analysis, you need to define what is so unique about your app and why customers will use your platform and not others.
 The great question to start with is “What do I offer that my competitors do not have?”.
 It can be outstanding elements, a wider or smaller range of features, or an unusual approach to your SaaS model.